-During the school year, high school students are supported by in-school and community Advocates.
+During the school year, high school students are supported by someone from the High School Program's All Staff Team.
+Some 9th grade students will have an Academic Coach to help support them with Academic growth and organizational skills.
+Some 9th grade, all of 10th and 11th grade students will have an Advocate.
 In-school Advocates are teachers or guidance counselors employed by Durham Public Schools, and community Advocates are people in the community interested in supporting students through their high school experience.
-Students meet with their Advocates weekly, and students' families and teachers communicate regularly with their Advocates.
-Students also receive individually tailored academic improvement plans based on their progress.
-All students and Advocates at each individual high school gather monthly at Cluster meetings to allow students to build college-ready skills and engage with the Student U community.
-Advocates communicate with program staff regularly and work to connect families to resources when necessary.
-During the year high school students are also able to connect with a small group or one-on-one tutoring twice a week after-school at The W.G.
-Pearson Center from 6:00 - 8:00 PM.
+All 12th grade students will be supported by College Advisors.
+Students meet with their Academic Coach, Advocate, or College Advisor 1-2 times on a weekly basis.
+Parents and families should plan to meet with their child's Staff Member at least once a month.
+The All Staff Team communicates with program staff regularly and they work to connect families to resources when necessary.
+During the year high school students are also able to connect with a small group or one-on-one tutoring using our virtual tutoring platform.

 Year-Round student support includes:

-- Weekly meetings: Students meet with their Advocate weekly to create individually tailored academic improvement plans based on student progress.
+- Weekly meetings: Students meet with their All Staff Member weekly to create individually tailored academic improvement plans based on student progress.

-- Monthly Cluster meetings: Students meet monthly to build college-ready skills and build community among their peers.
+- Monthly Cluster meetings: Students meet virtually on a monthly basis to grow their college-ready skills, career exploration, and build community among their peers.

-- Out-of-school tutoring: Students are provided with tutoring opportunities throughout the year in order to support our students and help them be successful in school.
+- Tutoring: Students are provided with tutoring opportunities throughout the year in order to support our students and help them be successful in school.

-- U-Prep Saturdays: Students and parents attend U-Prep days twice a year with the aim to provide interactive workshops for students and families with tips about succeeding in high school and preparing for college.
+- U-Prep Saturdays: Students and parents attend U-Prep days two-three times a year with the aim to provide interactive workshops for students and families with tips around succeeding in high school and preparing for college.

-Over the course of the school year, high school students work closely with Student U’s Associate Director of College Advising and Success.
+Over the course of the school year, high school students work closely with Student U’s College Readiness and Success Coordinator and her team of College Advisors.
 Students are exposed to a wide range of programming designed to help families plan, apply, and pay for college.
-Students participate in college tours, monthly College Bound 101 workshops, a college fair, and individual conferences to meet students’ needs.
+Students participate in college tours, monthly College Bound 301 workshops, a college fair, and individual conferences to meet students’ needs.